Data Centers in Bridgeport

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) Public peering is limited within Bridgeport itself.
-The majority of network peering is handled privately or through the dense ecosystem of Internet Exchange Points located in New York City.
+Internet Exchange Points (IXPs): Public peering is limited within Bridgeport itself.
+Most peering is handled privately or through the rich ecosystem of IXPs located in the NYC metro, which are easily accessible via the region's dense fiber network.

 Power Analysis